lnsongxf/NumEcon/README.md

 _The library is still early in its development, contributions are very welcome!_

-**New to Python?** Why out this online course, [Introduction to programming and numerical analysis](https://numeconcopenhagen.netlify.com/).
+**New to Python?** Thy out this online course, [Introduction to programming and numerical analysis](https://numeconcopenhagen.netlify.com/).

 Jupyter Notebooks showing the NumEcon library is availible in [NumEconNotebooks](https://github.com/NumEconCopenhagen/NumEconNotebooks) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/NumEconCopenhagen/NumEconNotebooks/master?urlpath=lab)